Todolivo I-15P

 2nd, 3rd, 4th, 5th and 6th Harvest

 Following, and by way of illustration, is a comparative summary including the results of the kg of olive oil produced and the average production delivered by Todolivo I-15P and by some of the 19 traditional varieties used as control crops and to which it is being compared in each of the three fields comprising this trial: “Cortijo Oeste” and “Cortijo Este”.
-The following data are the result of the 2018, 2019, 2020, 2021 and 2022 harvests.
+The following data are the result of the 2018, 2019, 2020, 2021, 2022, 2023 and 2024 harvests.

 Todolivo’s Research Centre at “La Mata”: “Cortijo Oeste” field.
 Genetic Improvement Trial.